 For as long as there have been humans on this planet, people have wanted to live much longer and healthier—this is only a natural preoccupation when adults grow older and eventually face the inevitability of mortality.

-In recent decades though, as more and more emphasis has been put on eating healthy and staying healthy in society, younger people are beginning to explore how they can lead longer and healthier lives.
+In recent decades though, as more and more emphasis is on eating healthy and staying healthy in society, younger people are beginning to explore how they can lead longer and healthier lives.
 Living longer is now realistically possible for anyone, it only requires commitment.

 Living a longer and healthier life begins with something as simple as adopting a proper, dietary habit.
 Food intake is vital because it provides people’s bodies with the necessary energy and nutrition to nourish and sustain bodily processes over the long haul.

-Examples of common bad habits that may pose a challenge for people to eliminate completely are smoking and drinking alcohol.
-It is counter-productive to eat right and get adequate exercise but then reverse the positive health effects with bad habits like smoking and drinking.
-Smoking can cause all sorts of health problems such as cancer, lung problems and even problems such as yellow-stained teeth that may take a toll on someone’s self-image.
-Alcohol can be just as deadly, because if it doesn’t end up destroying one’s internal organs—especially the liver—it may impair judgment that can cause all sorts of hazards.
+Examples of common bad habits that may pose a challenge to eliminate are smoking and drinking alcohol.
+It is counter-productive to eat right and get adequate exercise but then reverse the positive health effects of bad habits.
+Smoking can cause health problems, such as cancer, lung problems, and even cosmetic issues, such as yellow-stained teeth and premature wrinkles.
+Alcohol can be just as deadly, because if it doesn’t end up destroying internal organs—especially the liver—it may impair judgment that can cause other hazards.

 To learn more about living longer and healthier, see these links:

 Tips: This website features tips on how people can lead longer and healthier lives.